Our score:

 The Granddaughters: Always

-Margaret BelleOur Review:
+Margaret BelleOur Review

 Margaret Belle’s The Granddaughters: Always feels like coming home—settling back into Orange Lake with Ellie, Franny, and Sandy like you’re slipping into a favorite chair you didn’t realize you missed.
 From the first pages, there’s that warm, lived-in sense of place and friendship that makes this series so comforting, but it never coasts on charm alone.
 The women are instantly lovable again: capable, funny, a little stubborn in the best way, and so deeply human that you forget you’re “reading characters” and start feeling like you’re catching up with real people.